Christopher-Quattrocchi/research-and-planning/README.md

 -------------------------------------------------------
 4/24
 I need to update this.
-I've been overly focused on the interviews, I need to catch up on my project.
+I've been focusing on the interviews.
 Reorganizing, probably going to incorporate Flask.

 -------------------------------------------------------
 4/25
-Reorganized, beginning to incorp flask/react
+Reorganized, beginning to incorp flask/react emailed SignedPic today to express gratitude and interest Working on learning about flask and gradually incorporating it.
+Trying to do user auth now.